UstymHanyk/BookGoogle/README.md

 8) The server sends the response to the client's request.
 The response contains the information about the book, most useful reviews and the link to the video book review on YouTube.

 ### Project structure
-The following is a tree representing the project structure with all important files:
+The following is a tree representing the project structure with all the important files:
 ```
 └───root directory
     ├───app.py - main file of the web aplication linking all routes to python code